dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 2. Tier History Analysis
    - Analyze how customer's get promoted/demoted, and various factors that contribute to customer tier status
 3. Geographic Analysis
-   - Determine if a customer's location has an effect on customer retention rate
+   - Determine if a customer's location has an effect on their retention rate

 ### Thank you!

 Thank you for your time to understand my data analysis and process.
 Please feel free to reach out with any questions or concerns!